nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_3.md

 !!!
 Tip
     You can do a dry run of the rule with `snakemake -n <rule name>` to check how Snakemake is interpreting the rule input(s), output(s), and shell command(s), without actually running the command(s) or creating any output(s).

-Sometimes a command may requires multiple input files but only explicitly states one in the command (the software assumes that if a certain file exists the other required files must exist).
+Sometimes a command may require multiple input files but only explicitly state one in the command (the software assumes that if a certain file exists the other required files must exist).
 To avoid potential errors in rule dependencies, we will define all inputs in the rule's `input:` section.

-In this workflow, the rule `map_reads` is a good example of such a behavior. `bwa` used to generate the mapped reads (`.sam`) file requires the reference genome and the index files without explicitly referring to the index files in the command.
-This is overcome by adding an additional input variable for index files in `map_reads`:
+In this workflow, the rule `map_reads` is a good example of such a behavior. `bwa` is used to generate the mapped reads (`.sam`) file and requires the reference genome and the index files without explicitly referring to the index files in the command.
+We can add an additional input variable for index files in `map_reads` to define all input files to Snakemake:

 ```
 # Map the raw reads to the reference genome